 We have no argument with common sense propositions; we have no aversion to clear, straightforward thinking.
 But what this phrase often reflects is a set of unexamined (even if widely held) assumptions.
 The proliferation of data on these basic questions provides the means for empirical analysis, and it is our argument that courts should do so in assessing reasonable suspicion factors in the same manner that they have engaged in empirical judgments, using both big and targeted data, in other areas.

-Rudovsky, David and Harris, David A., "Terry Stops-and-Frisks: The Troubling Use of Common Sense in a World of Empirical Data" (2017).
-Faculty Scholarship.
+Rudovsky, David and Harris, David A., "Terry Stops and Frisks: The Troubling Use of Common Sense in a World of Empirical Data" (2018).
+All Faculty Scholarship.
 1973.